 When should I be concerned?

-After trying these techniques, if you’re still having issues with low milk supply and how long it takes to refill breast milk, reach out to a lactation consultant or your healthcare provider.
+After trying these techniques, if you’re still having issues with low milk supply and or another breastfeeding problem, reach out to a lactation consultant or your healthcare provider.

 They can provide more specific medical advice for your unique circumstances.
 In some cases, supply issues may be due to other underlying health issues that need to be resolved.

 These are some of the factors that can affect how long it takes to refill breast milk and may decrease your supply: